 fstab is like a switch that controls permissions to the root and media partitions.
 By default, this is set to a 'read-only' mode allowing you to only view but not make any changes.
 To be able to make modifications, we have to set the fstab to 'read-write' mode.
 It is the switch room of your iDevice, controlling the permission of the root and media partition.

 So where do we get the key?
 Well, it's not as easy as it sounds.
 Now, we'll have to act like Sherlock and solve the mystery of the hidden keys.
-In simple words, the access to the door can be provided if we either unscrew the lock (patch all checkpoints) or find a back door entry (bypass).
-Patching is a difficult task and mostly not worth the effort.
+In simple words, access to the door can be provided if we either unscrew the lock (patch all checkpoints) or find a back door entry (bypass).
+Patching is a difficult task and is mostly not worth the effort.
 So most people who jailbreak will try to find a backdoor entry or a bypass.

 Before we understand how we can bypass these checkpoints, we must enlighten ourselves with some more information.

-Essential Things to Understand Jailbreak Further
+Essential Things to Understand Phone Jailbreak Further

 1. The Boot Process